acend/quarkus-techlab/content/en/docs/07.0/72_kafka.md

 ```

 Create again two Quarkus projects 'quarkus-reactive-messaging-consumer' and 'quarkus-reactive-messaging-producer'.

-Add the extension 'smallrye-reactive-messaging-kafka' and 'quarkus-jsonb' to your project.
-Create the `SensorMeasurement`
+For the producer add the extensions 'smallrye-reactive-messaging-kafka' and 'quarkus-jsonb' to your project.
+For the
-class again in both projects.
-For the consumer also add the 'resteasy-reactive-common' extension.
+consumer: 'smallrye-reactive-messaging-kafka', 'quarkus-resteasy-reactive-jsonb' and 'quarkus-resteasy-reactive'.

 ```java